Henri Matisse

 to their ultimate essence.

-Integration of art and spirituality
+Integration of Art and Spirituality

 -

-architecture
+The architecture

 -

-stained glass
+Stained glass

 -